-On June 5, Sophia Love, former president of American Federation of State, County and Municipal Employees Local 2751, pleaded guilty in the Circuit Court for the City of Baltimore to one count of theft in the sum of $15,548 from the Baltimore union.
-She had been indicted last August following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On July 17, Dorian Nicely, former business agent for International Alliance of Theatrical Stage Employees Local 264, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of conspiracy to commit wire fraud and embezzlement in the sum of $57,310 from the Hampton, Va. union.
+Ms. Nicely and her husband, former Local 264 President Dennis Nicely, each had been charged with this offense in June following a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On May 29, Christopher Mulhall, former secretary-treasurer of International Alliance of Theatrical Stage Employees Local 264, pleaded guilty in U.S. District Court for the Eastern District of Virginia to one count of conspiracy to commit wire fraud and embezzlement from the Hampton union in the amount of $57,310.
-He had been charged on May 11.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.
+On July 13, Gregory Normand, former secretary-treasurer of International Association of Sheet Metal, Air, Rail and Transportation Workers (SMART) Local 324, pleaded guilty in U.S. District Court for the Western District of Washington to one count of embezzling over $248,000 in funds from the Marysville (near Everett) union and two counts of making false statements in union financial records to conceal the thefts.
+He had been indicted last October on one count of embezzling about $443,000.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.